Allan McGregor: Playing career

-Club career
+Club

-Early Rangers career
+Rangers

 McGregor signed for Rangers on 14 July 1998.
 His early career suffered a setback when he injured his wrist during a youth match followed by a broken hand that kept him out of action for nearly a year and stunted his development.
 However, upon returning from the injury he became a regular in the reserve team.

+McGregor first appeared in a senior match squad in January 1999, featuring as an unused substitute at age 16.
 He made his first team debut in February 2002 in a Scottish Cup match against Forfar Athletic and his Scottish Premier League debut against Aberdeen aged 20.
 McGregor did not play a single minute of competitive football during the 2002–03 season, being an unused substitute in every match of Rangers' Treble success.
 The following season, McGregor made six appearances, twice in the Scottish League Cup and four times in the league.

-Loan spells

-In the 2004–05 season McGregor was loaned to Scottish Football League club St Johnstone, making his debut in a Scottish Challenge Cup match against Alloa Athletic.
+In the 2004–05 season McGregor was loaned to First Division club St Johnstone, making his debut in a Scottish Challenge Cup match against Alloa Athletic.
 McGregor featured consistently for St Johnstone and kept six consecutive clean sheets for the club.
 While playing on loan, McGregor was named SFL Player of the Month for December 2004.
 He made 24 appearances in total for the club and kept 11 clean sheets.
-Upon returning to Rangers in January 2005, McGregor became the number one goalkeeper at the club after an injury to first choice Stefan Klos.
-He played consistently for Rangers, however, the then manager Alex McLeish signed Dutch keeper Ronald Waterreus on deadline day in January 2005, a move which angered McGregor.
+Upon returning to Rangers in January 2005, McGregor looked to have been given the opportunity of becoming the number one goalkeeper at the club after an injury to first choice Stefan Klos, but manager Alex McLeish signed Dutch keeper Ronald Waterreus on deadline day in January 2005, a move which angered McGregor.

 For the 2005–06 season, Rangers retained Waterreus and Klos, leaving McGregor as third choice.
 Dunfermline Athletic took advantage of this situation and signed McGregor on loan for the season.
 He made his debut in a 3–2 league defeat to Kilmarnock.
-He played in the 2006 Scottish League Cup Final defeat to Celtic and made 31 appearances in all competitions, keeping seven clean sheets.
+McGregor played for Dunfermline in the 2006 Scottish League Cup final, losing to Celtic, and made 31 appearances in all competitions, keeping seven clean sheets.